DrSuave/shitstorm/README.md

 ### Supported countries

-Right now Shitstorm only works in the UK.
-The vision was to launch this first version with at least some international support, but timezone issues and API efficiency decisions have led to this being UK only, for now at least.
-Attitudes to the weather are also themselves very culturally subjective - what we in the UK consider to be the best day of the year so far might be considered too gloomy to bother with in Naples.
+Right now Shitstorm only works in the UK and the Republic of Ireland.
+The vision was to launch this first version with at least some international support, but timezone issues and API efficiency decisions have led to this being UK and IE only, for now at least.
+Attitudes to the weather are also themselves very culturally subjective - what we on the British Isles consider to be the best day of the year so far might be considered too gloomy to bother with in Naples.

 ### Villages and hamlets